 Fashioned from Nature

-Supported by European Confederation of Linen and Hemp – CELC
+Supported by the European Confederation of Flax and Hemp – CELC

 Whole birds, half birds and birds’ wings decorate dozens of hats held in the V&A’s fashion archives – evidence of a craze that gripped women for half a century, from the 1870s to the 1920s.
 Campaigning on behalf of the birds was a spirited Victorian woman who has not been remembered by history.
 Her name was Etta Lemon, her society was the RSPB, and her aim was simple.
 She was going to stamp out the fashion for feathers in hats.
 Join social historian Tessa Boase to hear the intriguing untold story of women, birds, hats – and votes.

 Tessa will be signing copies of her new book, 'Mrs Pankhurst's Purple Fetaher: Fashion, Fury and Feminism, Women's Fight for Change' after her talk.